hegde25sath/biorizer/README.md

 # How it works

 The summarizer built in Python uses the NLTK library.
 A very simple method is used.
 Text is processed and cleaned, tokenized, and the weighted frequency is found.
 Based on this, sentences are ranked and n sentences are outputted.
-After this, the bionic algorithm is incorporated which involves highlighting a selected number of letters in a word which is proven to improve user readability.
+After this, the bionic algorithm is incorporated which involves highlighting a selected number of letters in a word consequenty improving user readability.

 # Future improvements and extensions
 1. Accept numerous input text files not just pdf